smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref isPlayerNearTransporter >}}

 This is used to override the "look up" input command, instead using it to activate a transporter.
 In order for this to be true, the player must specifically be standing "inside" the transporter sprite.
 Merely touching its edge is not sufficient.

+{{< boilerplate/global-cref isPlayerPushed >}}

+When true, any player cling is immediately released, the scooter is force-unmounted, and regular player input and movement processing is suspended.
+After the push has run its course (or the player smacks into something) this becomes false again.

+{{< boilerplate/global-cref isPlayerSlidingEast >}}

+This value is unconditionally cleared during every call to {{< lookup/cref TestPlayerMove >}}.
+It is only possible for it to be reset during cases where {{< lookup/cref name="DIR4" text="DIR4_EAST" >}} was the direction tested.

+{{< boilerplate/global-cref isPlayerSlidingWest >}}

+This value is unconditionally cleared during every call to {{< lookup/cref TestPlayerMove >}}.
+It is only possible for it to be reset during cases where {{< lookup/cref name="DIR4" text="DIR4_WEST" >}} was the direction tested.

 {{< boilerplate/global-cref isSoundEnabled >}}